MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview.md

 - Download the [Market Insights translation guide](http://go.Microsoft.com/fwlink/p/?LinkID=391086) for a list of languages [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] is translated into, which languages you can search on, and which languages support sentiment analysis.

-## Request a trial

-Customers and partners can request a trial and depending on the business case and capacity, we will email you the trial key.
-[Request a trial](https://experience.dynamics.com/trials/).

 ### See also